SE::DuckDuckGo::Position - Checking website positions by keywords in DuckDuckGo

 a-parser.com А-Парсер

-- If you need to check one website for a list of queries, you can specify the domain in the query format:
+If you need to check one site against a list of queries, you can specify the domain in the query format (Query format):

 lenta.ru $query

-- To use several domains in one query, you need to specify a list of domains separated by commas and a space and the keyword, for example:
+Or just use a list of keywords.
+To use several domains in the query at once, you need to specify a list of domains separated by a comma and the keyword separated by a space, for example:

 lenta.ru,ria.ru,notfound.com новости лента